Tesla Model 3 Enable Sentry Monitoring Mode

 The Sentry Mode feature continuously monitors the area around a Tesla vehicle when parked.
 Once a proximity alert is triggered, cameras continuously record activities around the vehicle.

-If a threat is detected, such as someone hitting or scratching the car, Sentry Mode will provide an “Alert” and displays a message on the touchscreen warning that its cameras are recording.
+If a threat is detected, such as someone hitting or scratching the car, Sentry Mode will provide an “Alert” and display a message on the touchscreen warning that its cameras are recording.
 In addition, if the vehicle is crashed, tempered with, or a glass breaks, the alarm will sound.

 How to Enable and Disable Sentry Mode